ssl105/cse-168-final-project/index.md

 ### Results & Images

 Unfortunately I was unable to succesfully render images using the photon map.
 There may be issues with the map construction, but construction is relatively quick.
-However, tree traversal for radiance samples past 10 took to long for quick renders, so there may be issues with my formulas there.
+However, tree traversal for radiance samples past 10 took to long for quick renders, so there may be issues with my formulas there, but it is also possible to be just a system issue.
 Another issue may be with the radiance calcuation as I am not completely confident with how I approached the calculation.

 The images below show Schlick's approximation using BRDF importance sampling with around 500 spp.
 Index of refraction of the sphere in the first image is 1 and 2.42 in the second.